vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Conclusion and Discussion

+Despite these promising results, it is important to acknowledge some limitations and considerations.
+First, vSHARP was not compared to every existing method for MRI reconstruction, which is infeasible due to the vast number of approaches.
+Nonetheless, we consider the examined methods representative of current baseline and state-of-the-art techniques for both static and dynamic MRI reconstruction.

-Nevertheless, it is important to acknowledge some limitations and considerations. vSHARP assumes knowledge of the forward and adjoint operators, which might not always be straightforward to compute.
-For instance, in non-Cartesian accelerated MRI reconstruction, the computation of the non-uniform fast Fourier transform and its adjoint can be computationally expensive as it involves a gridding proccess.
-Additionally, while vSHARP demonstrated competitive performance in MRI reconstruction, its applicability to other ill-posed inverse problems in medical imaging, such as sparse-view CT or CBCT reconstruction, remains a subject of our future research.
+Moreover, vSHARP assumes knowledge of the forward and adjoint operators, which might not always be straightforward to compute.
+For instance, in non-Cartesian accelerated MRI reconstruction, the computation of the non-uniform fast Fourier transform and its adjoint can be computationally expensive due to the involved gridding process.
+Additionally, while vSHARP demonstrated competitive performance in MRI reconstruction, its applicability to other ill-posed inverse problems in medical imaging, such as sparse-view CT or CBCT reconstruction, should be explored in future research.

-In conclusion, vSHARP represents a promising advancement in the field of Medical Imaging.
-Its ability to combine the power of deep learning with mathematical optimization methods makes it a versatile and effective tool for solving ill-posed inverse problems.
+In conclusion, vSHARP represents a promising advancement in the field of medical imaging, particularly in accelerated MRI reconstruction.
+Its ability to combine the strengths of deep learning with mathematical optimization methods makes it a versatile and effective tool for solving ill-posed inverse problems, promising enhanced image quality and efficiency in medical imaging applications.